kyma-project/kyma/docs/service-brokers/docs/020-architecture-reb.md

 type: Architecture
 ---

-The Application Broker (APB) workflow consists of the following steps:
+The Application Broker (AB) workflow consists of the following steps:

 1. The Application Broker watches for Applications (Apps) in the cluster and ApplicationMappings (APMs) in all Namespaces.
 2. The user creates an ApplicationMapping custom resource in a given Environment.
 The APM activates services offered by an App.
 The APM must have the same name as the App.